View page in PDF

 In addition to furthering their education at schools across the country, students at the Naval Academy annually are in competition for several prestigious scholarships.
 Since Navy's first Rhodes Scholar, E. Van Meter ('28), a total of 46 Naval Academy graduates have received the Rhodes Scholarship, including 13 since 2001.
 Among Navy's most recent recipients is former baseball player Trevor Thompson ('05).
 Also, 24 grads have won George C. Marshall Scholarships, including 14 since 2000.
 A trio of recent graduates earned Bowman Scholarships to the Naval Postgraduate School.
-Lightweight rower Chris Medford ('11), heavyweight rower Mike Shea ('11), rifle standout Kenan Wang ('11) and women's swimming's Mary Elyse Janowski ('12) were each honored as Bowman Scholars.
+Lightweight rower Chris Medford ('11), heavyweight rower Mike Shea ('11) and rifle standout Kenan Wang ('11) were each honored as Bowman Scholars.

-Tom Paul ('12) of the lightweight rowing team was selected for the Gates Cambridge Scholarship this year.
-He is the 10th student from the Naval Academy to earn the scholarship.
+Eric Washkewicz ('13) became the second student-athlete from the Navy lightweight rowing team to be selected for a Gates Cambridge Scholarship, joining Tom Paul ('12).
+Washkewicz is the 11th student from the Naval Academy to earn the scholarship.